What to do in Tasmania

 Flinders Island

-And finally to Flinders Island, one of the least known attractions in Tasmania.
-About 60 kilometres long, the island sits in Bass Strait, to the northeast of the main part of Tasmania.
+And finally to Flinders Island, one of the least-known attractions in Tasmania.
+About 60 kilometres long, the island sits in the Bass Strait, to the northeast of the main part of Tasmania.

 It’s the ultimate escape – a remote and quiet island where the relics of shipwrecks hint at adventure.
 But the pristine coastline is something to treasure these days, with beautiful beaches and opportunities for fishing.